 Credit cards Visa and MasterCard are most widely accepted in Prague.
-American Express a Diners Club may not be accepted in smaller establishments.
-If a card is lost or stolen, inform the police and the issuing company as soon as possible.
-Here are the 24-hour hotlines for cancelling your cards: Visa (800-142-121), Master Card (1-636-722-7111).
+American Express a Diners Club may not be accepted everywhere.
+If a card is lost or stolen, inform the Police and the issuing company as soon as possible.
+The 24/7 hotlines for blocking your cards are: Visa (800-142-121), Master Card (1-636-722-7111).

 - How much should I tip for services in the Czech Republic?